A Kind of Freedom, Margaret Wilkerson Sexton

 About Margaret Wilkerson Sexton

-Margaret Wilkerson Sexton studied creative writing at Dartmouth and law at the University of California, Berkeley.
-A recipient of the Lombard fellowship, she spent a year in the Dominican Republic working for a civil-rights organization and writing her first manuscript, A Kind of Freedom, which received an honorable mention in the Leapfrog Press Fiction Contest.
-Her stories have been published or are forthcoming in Grey Sparrow Journal, Limestone Journal, and Broad! magazine, and her work has been nominated for a Pushcart Prize.
+Margaret Wilkerson Sexton, recipient of a Lombard fellowship, spent a year in the Dominican Republic working for a civil-rights organization and writing A Kind of Freedom.
+Her work has been nominated for a Pushcart Prize.

 About Kevin Kenerly